This page is intended for those new to Berkeley and provides a quick overview of accessing and using the Library's many resources.

 As a Berkeley student you are eligible to use books and articles from other libraries around the United States.

 Provide a full and accurate bibliographic citation, including author, title, place and date of publication, and series.
-You can get citations from professors, from Melvyl, from other articles, from Google scholar.
+You can get citations from professors, from other articles, from Google scholar.
 Verify your citations before submitting them for ILL.

 The Berkeley campus provides several WiFi networks.
 AirBears2 and Eduroam will allow you to access the Library's databases.
 CalVisitor does not provide access to the Library subscription databases.
 Libraries allow students to pay to print, pay to copy/scan to print, and free scanning to a USB drive of materials from the collection.
 Berkeley students and faculty pay for printing with your Cal1Card.
 The following links provide further information.